 ‘Abide with Me,’

 The kids are on their feet and waving their hands in the air.
-When we stop, they all touch us and we’re transported as well.
+When we stop, they gather round to touch us and we’re transported as well.

 The leader thanks us when everyone calms down, saying there has never been a youth group like this one.